craigmckeachie/react-course/concepts/13-Forms.md

     if (agreedToTerms === false) {
       this.setState({
         agreedToTermsValidationMessage:
-          'You must agree to the terms and conditions.'
+          'You must agree to the terms and conditions.', });
-      });
     }
   }